Teaching

 Basic properties of radiation, specific intensity, flux, radiation pressure.
 Thermal radiation.
 Radiative diffusion.
 Radiative transfer equation.
 The Einstein coefficients, scattering effects.
 Basic theory of radiation fields.
 Maxwell equations, plane waves, radiation spectrum, polarization, Stokes parameters.
 Retarded potentials, multipole radiation, Larmor formula.
 Thomson scattering.
 Special relativity, relativistic effects, Lorentz transformations.
 Radiation from moving charges.
 Bremsstrahlung, cyclotron and synchrotron radiation.
 Compton scattering, inverse Compton effect.
 Pair production.
 Electron kinetic equation.
 Cherenkov radiation.
 Astrophysical applications to the emission processes in pulsars, relativistic jets in quasars, accretion-powered compact sources such as black holes and neutron stars, clusters of galaxies, and gamma-ray bursts.
 The course contains a number of demanding home and computer exercises.

-Optional additional exercises, each gives 2 points for the course “Topical projects in research” (FFYS7039):
+gives 2 points for the course “Topical projects in research” (FFYS7039).

 Monte-Carlo simulations of Thomson scattering [pdf]